trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Dayy 24 - Automated Test Scenario Generation/Step-by-Step-Solution.md

 ---

-## Step 1: Extract Function Schema
+## Step 1: Introduction & Planning

 **Why:**
-We need to understand the structure of the code to generate relevant tests.
+Manual test authoring is slow and error-prone.
+AI can automate scenario generation, improving coverage and speeding up reviews.

 **How:**
+- Outline the workflow: extract function schema, prompt LLM, parse/classify tests, render HTML, export PDF.

+**What did I get?**
+A clear roadmap for automated test scenario generation.

+---

+## Step 2: Extract Function Schema

+**Why:**
+Relevant tests require understanding the code structure.

+**How:**
 - Parse the target Python file using AST.
 - Extract function names, input arguments, types, and any rules from docstrings.

-**Result:**
+**What did I get?**
 A schema dictionary describing all functions and their inputs.

 ---

-## Step 2: Generate Test Cases with LLM
+## Step 3: Generate Test Cases with LLM

 **Why:**
-Automate the creation of test scenarios for each function.
+Automate scenario design, improving coverage and reducing manual effort.

 **How:**
 - Construct a prompt using the extracted schema.
-- Send the prompt to the LLM (Ollama API).
+- Send the prompt to the LLM (Ollama API, Llama 3).
 - Receive test cases as either a Python list or code block.

-**Result:**
-Raw test case code or strings from the LLM.
+**What did I get?**
+Actionable unit and integration test cases.

 ---

-## Step 3: Parse and Classify Test Cases
+## Step 4: Parse and Classify Test Cases

 **Why:**
 Structure the LLM output for further processing and reporting.